 II.
 Introduction

 Ocelots (Leopardus pardalis) are a medium sized wild cat.
 They have a range that stretches from Argentina up to the southern tip of eastern Texas.
 The United States population of ocelots is currently listed as endangered as there is reported to be less than 100 left.
-The primary causes of the decline in ocelot populations are habitat loss and fragmentation (Harveson, et. al.).
+The primary causes of the decline in ocelot populations are habitat loss and fragmentation (Harveson, et al.).
 This fragmentation is mainly due to anthropogenic causes, such as increased urbanization, road-kill, and involvement in the illegal fur trade.
 Furthermore, ocelot populations in the United States are isolated from ocelot populations in Mexico, which has led to inbreeding.
 Inbreeding can cause a depressive effect, reducing survival and fertility of offspring due to the accumulation of deleterious recessive genes (Charlesworth and Willis 2009).
 Introduction of individuals from a healthy population into an inbred population has been shown to be effective at removing detrimental genes as well restoring neutral genetic variation.
 This results in an increase in fitness within the population (Westemeier 2009).
 Efforts are being made by the U.S. Fish and Wildlife Service in conjunction with partners to translocate ocelots from Mexico in order to increase the genetic diversity of the United States population.

 Project Objectives